-Comparisons of the hormonal modulation of antioxidant enzyme activities in the male and female rat brain enzyme activity in the brain of male animals are direct, while in the brain of the female animals these effects are achieved indirectly, through the change in the gonadotropin levels.
-No sexual dimorphism was observed in the specific SOD activity in the brain of intact female and male rats.
-Prohaska and Sunde (1993) studied the activity of CuZn SOD in the liver in relation to the sex and have come to the conclusion that there is also no sexual dimorphism in the level of CuZn SOD activity.
+Comparisons of the hormonal modulation of antioxidant enzyme activities in the male and female rat brain

+The effect of the ovarian hormones on the SOD activity in the brain of males and females is, thus, uniform.
+However, the analysis of hormonal treatments, ovariectomy or orchidectomy effects, indicates that the mechanisms of action of ovarian steroids on the SOD activity in the brain of male and female rats are different.
+It appears that the effects of the ovarian steroids on the enzyme activity in the brain of male animals are direct, while in the brain of the female animals these effects are achieved indirectly, through the change in the gonadotropin levels.
+No sexual dimorphism was observed in the comparison of the specific SOD activity in the brain of intact female and male rats.
+Prohaska and Sunde (1993) studied the activity of CuZn SOD in the liver depending on the sex and have come to the conclusion that there is no sexual dimorphism in the level of CuZn SOD activity either.